 About This Contributor

 Giani provides a keynote that uses his mentalism skills!

-Looking only for a speaker or do you want more after Covid 19 has ended?
-Giani provides a Las Vegas value audience-interactive, content-driven presentation you never will forget.
+Diversity, Decision-making, Change and Perception, all huge topics today.
+Giani provides a Las Vegas value audience-interactive, content-driven presentation you will never forget.
 A professional performer, author, and speaker.
 Giani will deliver!